coldbox-modules/cbdebugger/readme.md

 ## Capabilities

-The ColdBox debugger is a light-weigth performance monitor and profiler for your ColdBox applications.
-It tracks your requests, whether Ajax, traditional or REST, it's environment, execution and much more.
+The ColdBox debugger is a light-weight performance monitor and profiler for your ColdBox applications.
+It tracks your requests, whether Ajax, traditional or REST, its environment, execution and much more.
 Here is a listing of some of the capabilities you get with the ColdBox Debugger:

 - Track all incoming requests to your applications
 - Track exceptions and execution environment
 - Track incoming HTTP requests, parameters, body, and much more
 - Track final request collections
-- Track Hibernate and cborm queries, criteria queries, and session stats
+- Track Hibernate and CBORM queries, criteria queries, and session stats
-- Track qb and quick queries, entities, and stats
+- Track QB and Quick queries, entities, and stats
 - Tap into LogBox via our Tracer messages and discover logging on a per-request basis
 - Profile execution and results of ANY model object
 - Profile execution of ANY ColdBox interception point
 - Custom Timer helpers for adding timing methods and annotations anywhere in your code
 - Profile your production or development apps with ease
-- Track ColdBox modules and lifecycles
+- Track ColdBox modules and life-cycles
 - Track Hyper HTTP/S calls
 - Track Adobe ColdFusion Queries (ColdFusion 2018+)
 - Track Lucee Queries